ClickBank has been around for a long time.

 Ease of Use

-I’ve been around ClickBank for about 20 years and it appears – praise all the Gods – that it is finally getting a facelift.
+I’ve been in the affiliate marketing game for about 20 years and it appears — praise all the Gods — that the ClickBank website is finally getting a facelift.

 It’s still not the prettiest affiliate dashboard out there.